 Microbiological research example

-• Regular use of certified reference and/or internal quality controls based on secondary reference materials.
+• Regular use of certified reference materials and/or internal quality controls based on secondary reference materials.

 • Participation in interlaboratory comparisons or proficiency testing programs.